termsurf/tree/readme.md

 This makes it so you can reference obscure symbols by their numerical value, or write bits and things like that.
 Note though, these just get compiled down to the following, so the code handler would need to resolve them properly in the proper context.

-#### Selectors
+#### Nest

-Selectors are like drilling down into terms.
-They look like paths, but they are really drilling down into terms, if you think of it that way.
+A nest is a selector, which is a digging down into terms.
+They look like paths, but they are really diving down into terms, if you think of it that way.

 ```link
 get foo/bar